-Karfreitag – Good Friday in Germany Posted by Sten on Mar 30, 2018 in Culture, Folklore, History, Holidays, Language, People, vocabulary
+Karfreitag – Good Friday in Germany Posted by Sten on Mar 30, 2018 in Culture, Holidays, Language

 Today is Karfreitag (Good Friday)!
 It is a Christian holiday commemorating the Kreuzigung (crucifixion) of Jesus.
 It is celebrated, or commemorated, differently all over the world, but generally is regarded as a holiday.
 And so it is in Germany.
 Let’s find out what Germans do on this day!

 In German, the word Kar does no longer have meaning, yet it is used in combination with Freitag to form the word Karfreitag.
 Kar comes from the althochdeutsches Wort (Old High German word) kara, which means Klage/Kummer/Trauer (grievance/grief/mourning).
 So Karfreitag could be translated loosely to “Mourning Friday”.
 That would be closer to the alternative “Black Friday” in English.

 Karfreitag is before Karsamstag and after Gründonnerstag (Green Thursday).
 The reason why it is called Gründonnerstag has a lot of different theories, but we will not go into that right now!

 Karfreitag is considered a gesetzlicher Feiertag (public holiday, by law) in Germany and most Swiss cantons.
 In Austria, only a few Kirchen (churches) see the Karfreitag as a gesetzlicher Feiertag, but is not generally observed as such a holiday.
 It is not celebrated, everything is kept sober – even in Catholic churches.
 In Catholic circles, it is sometimes part of Osterfasten (Easter Fasting).